linenumbertwo/til-legacy/README.md

     - Deleted and reinstalled MySQL
   - `ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: YES)`
     - Reset password in MySQL

+## 12.17
+- Watched all MySQL videos on "생활코딩"
+  - Learned useful MySQL knowledge
+    - Change database command `use dbname`